 I'm also an entrepreneur.
 I founded Lynura, a company that develop mobile apps that makes life easier, more social and fun.
 Our first product is Menura, a mobile social app for parents to help them go out and meet other parents through organizing events, inviting and joining others.
 We are accepting registrations for Alpha testing, so if you are interested in being the first to try Menura, drop us a line.

-I am currently editing a book on Procedural Content Generation with some colleagues from ITU.
+I am currently editing a book on Procedural Content Generation with two other colleagues.
 Draft chapters of the book can be found at textbook on procedural content generation in games.

 Menura is a mobile app themed around parents and allows them to connect and share time, experience and activities with others around them.
 Register for Alpha here.

 The first open-access game experience corpus that contains multiple modalities of player data playing Super Mario Bros. .

 A partially procedurally generated music-based game for fast-paced games Lovers.
 Download it for Android here.